Menstrual Cup Donations

 what is asan's 1-for-1 donation scheme?

-For every menstrual cup that you purchase, we donate one for free to a person in India who cannot afford period products.
+For every menstrual cup that you purchase on our website, we donate one for free to a person in India who cannot afford period products.
 All our donations are accompanied by education workshops about menstrual health, and extensive training on how to use the cup.
 We work closely with our donation users to ensure that they have a comfortable experience using the cup and have access to the resources that they need for a safe period.

 what is wrong with home-made period solutions such as cloth rags?